turingschool/frontend-mod-1-prework/section3/reflection.md

 1. If you had to teach a 5 year old about loops, how would you explain it?

    1. A loop is when we ask our computer program to do something for a certain amount of times.
 It's like if I asked you to lift your leg one time.
 Then I asked you to lift your leg again.
 Then I asked you to lift your leg again.
 Then I asked you to lift your leg again.
 Instead of saying this four times in a row, I could just ask you once, to lift your leg four times.
 This would be a much simpler way to do things and would take up less time.
-In our computers it takes up less space to when you write a command one time...especially if you had to write something out one billion times in a row.
+In our computers it takes up less space, to write a command one time...especially if you had to write something out one billion times in a row.

 1. What questions do you still have about Arrays and loops?